ElMassimo/vite_ruby/docs/src/guide/deployment.md

 You can provide `RACK_ENV=production` to simulate a production build locally.
 :::

+## Development Dependencies 🔗

+By default `vite` and `vite-plugin-ruby` will be [added][installation] as development dependencies, and they will be [installed automatically] when running `assets:precompile`.

+This allows you to skip installation in servers that won't precompile assets, or easily prune them after assets have been precompiled.

 ## Disabling extension of the `assets:precompile` task

 During complex migrations, it might be convenient that `vite:build` is not run